-Friday means it’s time for the High & the Low, a Curbed SF column chronicling the most and least expensive homes sold in San Francisco in the last seven days.
-So who scored what this week, and for how much (or little) did they get it?
+Friday afternoons are time for the High & the Low, a Curbed SF column chronicling the most and least expensive homes sold in San Francisco in the last seven days.
+What are this week’s farthest vistas in the contest of extremes?